The Cyber House Rules

 ← Season 2Season 4 →

 "The Cyber House Rules" is the forty-first episode of Futurama, the ninth of the third production season and the eleventh of the third broadcast season.
-It aired 1 April, 2001 on FOX.
-Leela finds herself with the opportunity of gaining two eyes to look normal.
+It aired on 1 April, 2001, on Fox.
+Leela receives plastic surgery to give herself a second eye.

 [edit] The Story